 The season for flat racing on turf runs from March to November, although flat racing aficionados may indulge themselves in even the depths of winter, with race meetings on the all-weather tracks at Kempton, Lingfield, Southwell and Wolverhampton.
 With the introduction of summer jump races, the National Hunt is essentially continuous, with one season starting immediately after the conclusion of the previous season.

 To add to that we have found some brilliant Australian free bets and bookies offers at AussieFreeBet.com.au, have a look!!

 Racecourse Hospitality and Events

-If you’re looking to make a holiday from visiting a certain race or are just interested in a day excursion whilst watching live horse racing, then organizing travel and accommodation is essential for the perfect day out.
+If you’re looking to make a holiday from visiting a certain race for example the Grand National 2014 or are just interested in a day excursion whilst watching live horse racing, then organizing travel and accommodation is essential for the perfect day out.
 Horse racing has changed over the years, today it offers entertainment for everyone, regardless of age and background.
 Serious punters, who tend to focus solely on horse racing events, will find plenty of competitive races from which to make their selections.
 Groups of friends seeking the more social aspect of racing fixtures will be well served by the many high-quality bars and restaurants on offer at UK race courses.